Luming-L/ProjectNew/Results/PeakRecall/RecallPeaks.md

 # Input
-**files**
+**BigWig files**
 ATAC-seq signal tracks that have been normalized by the number of reads in peaks.
-The format of signal tracks files provided by author are BigWig and we convert them to BedGraph as input.

 **Method of generating ATAC-seq signal tracks in the paper:**
  1. bin genome into 100-bp intervals